-- Build relationships with our members and donors that connect them to our mission and programs, while also cultivating their engagement and ongoing support.
+- Build relationships with our members and donors that further connect them to our mission and programs, cultivating their engagement and ongoing support.

 - Expand fundraising directed to landscape professionals and related businesses, building stronger connections with this community.

 - Work with the Board on foundation fundraising.
-Write periodic grant proposals and grant reports.
+Write periodic grant proposals and reports.

-The small size of our organization necessitates a Managing Director who is extremely well organized and able to work without constant supervision, while also taking direction from our President and actively engaged Board.
+The small size of our organization necessitates a Managing Director who is extremely well organized, self-motivated, and able to work autonomously without constant supervision— while also taking direction from our President and actively engaged Board.
 The most essential skills include:

-- an ability to work effectively on multiple projects simultaneously;
+- proven ability to work effectively on multiple projects simultaneously;

 - attention to detail in managing operations and programs;